-PLEASE NOTE THAN LittleCMS IS NOT AN ICC SUPPORTED LIBRARY
+PLEASE NOTE THAN Little CMS IS NOT AN ICC SUPPORTED LIBRARY

 I will assume the reader does have a working knowledge of the C programming language.
-This doesn't mean lcms can only be used by C applications, but it seems the easiest way to present the API functionality.
-LittleCMS 2 is meant to be portable to any C99 compliant compiler.
+This doesn't mean Little CMS can only be used by C applications, but it seems the easiest way to present the API functionality.
+Little CMS is meant to be portable to any C99 compliant compiler.